 In the initial Interconnection Request, the proposed Commercial Operation Date of the new Generating Facility or increase in capacity of the existing Generating Facility shall not exceed seven (7) years from the date the Interconnection Request is received by the CAISO, unless the Interconnection Customer demonstrates, and the applicable Participating TO(s) and the CAISO agree, such agreement not to be unreasonably withheld, that engineering, permitting and construction of the new Generating Facility or increase in capacity of the existing Generating Facility will take longer than the seven (7) year period.
 The CAISO’s agreement to an extension of the proposed Commercial Operation Date does not relieve the Interconnection Customer from compliance with the requirements of any of the criteria in Section 8.9.3 for retention of TP Deliverability.

 Extensions of less than three (3) cumulative years in the Commercial Operation Date of the Generating Facility to which the Interconnection Request relates are not material and should be handled through construction sequencing.
 For purposes of this section, the Commercial Operation Date reflected in the initial Interconnection Request will be used to calculate the permissible extension prior to Interconnection Customer executing a GIA or requesting that the GIA be filed unexecuted.
 After a GIA is executed or requested to be filed unexecuted, the Commercial Operation Date reflected in the GIA will be used to calculate the permissible extension.
 Such cumulative extensions may not exceed three (3) years including both extensions requested after execution of the GIA by Interconnection Customer or the filing of an unexecuted GIA by the CAISO and those requested prior to execution of the GIA by Interconnection Customer or the filing of an unexecuted GIA by the CAISO.
+Notwithstanding, for any extension that will extend the Commercial Operation Date beyond seven (7) years from the date the Interconnection Request is received by the CAISO, the Interconnection Customer must satisfy the commercial viability criteria in Section 6.7.4.

 3.5.1.5 Third-party Interconnection Facilities.

 Interconnection Customers proposing to use third-party Interconnection Facilities must provide documentation to the CAISO demonstrating they are negotiating or have secured rights on those Interconnection Facilities to be deemed valid pursuant to Section 3.5.2.
 Within twenty (20) days after the Cluster Study Report Meeting, such Interconnection Customers must provide documentation to the CAISO demonstrating they have secured rights on those Interconnection Facilities through their Commercial Operation Date.

+3.5.1.6 Commercial Readiness Deposit.

+After notification that the Interconnection has satisfied the the Cluster Study criteria in Section 4 of this RIS, and before the close of the Customer Engagement Window, the Interconnection Customer must submit a Commercial Readiness Deposit to the Participating TO equal to two times the study deposit described in Section 3.5.1.1 of this RIS in the form of an irrevocable letter of credit, cash, a surety bond, or other form of security that is reasonably acceptable to the Participating TO under Section 11.1 of this RIS.
+This Commercial Readiness Deposit may be refunded to the Interconnection Customer according to Section 3.8 of this RIS.

 3.5.2 Customer Engagement Window.